Memory-induced complex contagion in epidemic spreading

 As before, the state of a node changes with the transitions i) infected to healthy, and ii) susceptible to infected.
 On the other hand, the viral load i) is instantly erased when an infected node recovers, ii) increases proportionally to the number of infected neighbors while a node is susceptible, and iii) remains constant while the node is dormant.
 We can write an equation for the state of node~$i$ (${n_i=1}$ if its infected, ${n_i=0}$ if its healthy), and obtain the expected value in the steady-state (see SM for a detailed derivation).
 The resulting equation reads

 with ${z_i=\sum_ja_{ij}n_j}$ the number of infected neighbors, and $a_{ij}$ the elements of the adjacency matrix.
 Note that this equation is derived without implementing a mean-field approximation.

 Surprisingly, Eq.~\eqref{eq:rho8} is identical to the first-order equation of the standard SIS model~\cite{Pastor-Satorras:2015qf} and, therefore, both the miccSIS and SIS models have the same mean field description.
-Thus, whenever the standard SIS dynamics is well described by its mean field approximation, as is the case for random degree-regular networks, the miccSIS dynamics is also well described by the same mean field approximation.
-This equivalence demonstrates that the late-time prevalence is independent of~$\alpha$, and equivalent to the Markovian model.
+Thus, whenever the standard SIS dynamics is well described by its mean field approximation, as is the case for random degree-regular networks, the miccSIS dynamics is also aptly described by the same mean field equation.
+This equivalence demonstrates that the late-time prevalence is independent of~$\alpha$, and identical to the Markovian model.